 First, you need to have many layers on the paper for the process to work.
 It works by mushing and moving the pigment around, and what’s left of the tooth is flattened, leaving just the pigment.
 And by having enough pigment, it will easily do this.
 Here are a couple of photos:

-The magenta and lavender rectangles below show before and after burnishing; you can see how the hard edge between the colors is subtly softened by burnishing.
+The magenta and lavender rectangles below show before and after burnishing; you can see how the hard edge between the colors is softened subtly by burnishing.

 Tricks Up Your Sleeve